kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Wikivoyage_Release_Body.md

   - **Store app for Windows 10/11 (UWP)**
     + Install from the Microsoft Store: https://www.microsoft.com/store/apps/9N5SB90Q4JBJ (it will self-update automatically) - *recommended*
     + Or, on a PC, open a command prompt and run `winget install wikivoyage -s msstore` (self-updates)
-	+ Or, if you cannot use the Store, sideload a signed package with `winget install kiwix.wikivoyage` - this doesn't auto-update, but you can upgrade easily by running  `winget upgrade wikivoyage` or `winget upgrade --all`
+	+ Or, if you cannot use the Store, ~~sideload a signed package with `winget install kiwix.wikivoyage`~~ (this is currently broken on the winget side) - this doesn't auto-update, but you can upgrade easily by running  `winget upgrade wikivoyage` or `winget upgrade --all`
   - **Portable (Electron) - just unzip, no install needed**
     + Windows 7/8/10/11: [Wikivoyage-by-Kiwix-<<base_tag>>-E.zip](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>-Wikivoyage/Wikivoyage-by-Kiwix-<<base_tag>>-E.zip)
   - **Installable (Electron)**